 A fan’s guide – the club from early doors to today

-Scotland’s oldest football club, the only one to play in England’s cup final, Queen’s Park are still proudly amateur – and still based at Hampden Park, once the biggest football stadium in the world.
+Scotland’s oldest football club, the only one to play in England’s cup final, Queen’s Park are still based at Hampden Park, the national arena and once the biggest football stadium in the world.

-There was a time, in football’s very beginnings, that Queen’s Park were not only top of the Scottish game but the British one.
-Founded in 1867, this club of gentlemen helped draw up the rules in Scotland, provided one entire team for the first international ever played, the 0-0 draw with England in Partick in 1872, and helped form the Scottish Football Association a year later.
+Back then, in football’s very beginnings, Queen’s Park were not only top of the Scottish game but the British one.
+Founded in 1867, this club of gentlemen participated in drawing up the rules in Scotland, provided one entire team for the first international ever played, the 0-0 draw with England in Partick in 1872, and helped form the Scottish Football Association a year later.

 More than anything, though, Queen’s Park, more than any other club, invented football.
 Whereas players in England would dribble until they lost the ball – usually backed up by beefy team-mates behind them – the game Queen’s Park and Scotland played was a passing one.